R3-Archive/cordapp-example/README.md

      cd cordapp-tutorial

+Check out the latest milestone release (currently `release-M8`):

+     git checkout release-M8

+Non-milestone releases are development branches, and can be unstable or even broken.
+You should develop against a milestone release.

-Build the example CorDapp:
+## Build the example CorDapp

 **NOTE: Building the example CorDapp from master WILL fail without first running `/gradlew install` (or `gradlew.bat install`) from the master branch of the [corda repository](https://github.com/corda/corda).
-Make sure you have checked out the M7 release tag from this repository before you build, UNLESS you wish to build from a SNAPSHOT release.**
+Make sure you have checked out the M8 release tag from this repository before you build, UNLESS you wish to build from a SNAPSHOT release.**

 **Unix:**